nzzdev/Q-server/docs/about-targets.md

 }
 ```

-Additionally further styles can be configured for each target individually.
-All stylesheets, i.e. tool specific stylesheets coming from the response of the tool rendering info endpoint and target specific styles either coming from styleheet files (see example above) or inline like that will be merged together in Q server.

 ```javascript
 // additional styles for specific targets can be configured here
 // they will be merged with stylesheets of rendering info